TWKB/Specification/twkb.md

 ###General rules
 The first point in a TWKB-geometry is represented by it's full coordinates, the rest is delta-values relative to the point before.
-How the deltavalues are serialized is described in the section "Delta value array rules" below.<br><br>
+How the deltavalues are stored as varInts<br><br>
 Datatypes used is of fixed length or VarInt.
 VarInt is a vay of encoding variable length Integers described here: https://developers.google.com/protocol-buffers/docs/encoding#varints

 ###The main header

-1 byte
+1 byte<br>
-The first byte of the TWKB-geometry only apears once, no matter what type it is.
+the first byte of the TWKB-geometry only apears once, no matter what type it is.

 That byte is used like this: